Know Your Rights as an Injured Worker

 - There were 75 incidents of equipment-related injury in 2016.

 Injured on the Job?
-Call Our Austin Workplace Injury Lawyers
+Call Our Austin Work Injury Lawyers

 Sustaining an injury at work will complicate your life and cause you and your family financial hardships.
 At Thomas J. Henry Law, our goal is to provide world-class legal representation and take the burden off our clients’ shoulders.
 Our team of more than 100 attorneys fights diligently on the behalf of each of our hardworking injured clients.
 Let our Austin work injury lawyers help you navigate the legal process while you focus on the healing process.

 Contact us today and speak with an attorney for a free legal consultation.
 You can give us a call or fill out a contact form on this page and we will reach out to you.
-Don’t suffer any longer – call today.
+Don’t suffer any longer – call our Austin work injury attorneys today.